PredixDev/MobileExample-iOSService-Sample/README.md

 ## Predix Mobile iOS Service Example

-This repo contains a Predix Mobile iOS service example,  demonstrating a simple native service implementation.
+This repo contains a Predix Mobile iOS service example that  demonstrates a simple native service implementation.

 ### Step 0 - Prerequisites

-It is assumed you already have a Predix Mobile cloud services installation, have installed the Predix Mobile command line tool, and have installed a Predix Mobile iOS Container, following the Getting Started examples for those repos.
+It is assumed you already have a Predix Mobile service installation, have installed the Predix Mobile pm command line tool, and have installed a Predix Mobile iOS Container, following the Getting Started examples for those repos.

 It is also assumed you have a basic knowledge of mobile iOS development using XCode and Swift.

 ### Step 1 - Integrate the example code

-Here you will add the _VendorIDService.swift_, and _VendorIDServiceTests.swift_ files from this repo to your container project.
+  a.
+Add the `VendorIDService.swift` and `VendorIDServiceTests.swift` files from this repo to your container project.

+  b.
 Open your Predix Mobile container app project.

+  c.
 In the Project Manager in left-hand pane, expand the PredixMobileReferenceApp project, then expand the PredixMobileReferenceApp group.
 Within that group, expand the Classes group.

+  d.
 In this group, create a group called "Services".

-Add the file _VendorIDService.swift_ to this group, either by dragging from Finder, or by using the Add Files dialog in XCode.
-When doing this, ensure the _VendorIDService.swift_ file is copied to your project, and added to your PredixMobileReferenceApp target.
+  e.
+Add the file `VendorIDService.swift` to this group, either by dragging from Finder, or by using the Add Files dialog in XCode.
+When doing this, ensure the `VendorIDService.swift` file is copied to your project, and added to your PredixMobileReferenceApp target.

-Likewise, add a "Services" group to your PredixMobileReferenceAppTests group.
-Add the _VendorIDServiceTests.swift_ file to this group, ensuring that you copy the file, and add it to the PredixMobileReferenceAppTests unit testing target.
+  f.
+Add a "Services" group to your PredixMobileReferenceAppTests group.

+  g.
+Add the `VendorIDServiceTests.swift` file to this group, ensuring that you copy the file, and add it to the `PredixMobileReferenceAppTests` unit testing target.

-### Step 2 - Register your new service
+### Step 2 - Register the new service

-The _VendorIDService.swift_ file contains all the code needed for our example service, however we still need to register our service in the container in order for it to be available to our webapp.
-In order to do this, we will add a line of code to our AppDelegate.
+The `VendorIDService.swift` file contains all the code needed for the example service, however you must register the service in the container in order for it to be available to the web app.
+In order to do this, add a line of code to `AppDelegate`.

-In the _AppDelegate.swift_ file, navigate to the _application: didFinishLaunchingWithOptions:_ method.
-In this method, you will see a line that looks like this:
+In the `AppDelegate.swift` file, navigate to the `application: didFinishLaunchingWithOptions:` method.
+In this method, and look for a line that looks like this:

     PredixMobilityConfiguration.loadConfiguration()